MediaComem/minesweeper/INSTRUCTIONS.md

 > Note that this will temporarily break the PHP todolist.

-You may also stop, disable and remove the following programs which are not required for this course, saving some more memory:
+You can also stop, disable and remove the following programs which are not required for this course, saving some more memory:

 ```bash